scala/scala-lang/_posts/2018-01-16-community-build-growth.md

 ## Has it helped?

 Definitely.
-Over the past few years, the build has often caught regressions and unanticipated source-compatibility issues.
+Over the past few years, the build has often caught regressions and brought unanticipated compatibility issues to light.

 During the Scala 2.12 cycle, feedback from the community build was key for guiding the work on SAMs and the new trait encoding.
 And, seeing what